thms317/recipes-repository/docs/recipes/breakfast/granola.md

 ### Baking

-- Bake for 25-30 minutes at 175°C (350°F), stirring carefully halfway through
+- Bake for 15 minutes at 175°C
-- For extra crunchiness:
-    - Lower heat to 150°C (300°F) after the first 15 minutes
-    - After stirring, press down firmly with a spatula
+- Stirring thoroughly halfway through, press down with a spatula to create clusters
-    - Leave small gaps between clusters for better air circulation
+- Bake for an additional 30-45 minutes at 150°C
+- If needed, bake for another 30 minutes at 120°C (250°F) for extra crunchiness after cooling (1-24 hours)

 ### Cooling